 This berry-filled bread pudding recipe is a winner.
 Raspberries are the required, but the remaining berries can be varied according to what is in season.

 The name of this potato/cabbage recipe comes from the bubble and squeak sound made while it’s cooking.

-The traditional cottage pie does not have a crust, but I used a pie crust to make this recipe an appetizer.
+The traditional cottage, or shepard’s pie does not have a crust, but I used mini tart shells to serve this dish as an appetizer.

 In Great Britain, scones are served with clotted cream and strawberry jam during “cream tea”.